Hackchain/hackchain/README.md

 curl https://api.hackcha.in/
 ```

-The whole point of this "continuous CTF challenge" is to capture someone else's
+The whole point of this "continuous CTF competition" is to capture someone else's
 coins and protect them.
-It is very close to [CTF challenges][1], but
+It is very close to [CTF competitions][1], but
 participants compete with each other instead of attacking some predefined
 software.